FourjsGenero/ex_ai_vector_rag/README.md

 ## TODO:

-- Add second procedure, to get answer directly from user question without intermediate vector generation.
-Ask LLM to:
+- Direct query panel:
+  For now, we use directly the user question to generate the search vector and find the matching items.
+If this is sufficient to find relevant items, it's a good solution.
+  Othewise, try the following (needs system prompt instructions review and tool):
-  1) Extract concepts from user question (there can be several concepts!)
+  1) Ask LLM to extract concepts from user question (there can be several concepts!)
-  2) For each concept, call a tool to fetch items matching the concepts:
+  2) Provide a tool to return items descriptions from a concept:
-    -- `get_matching_items(concept)` => json array of items
+     -- `get_matching_items(concept)` => json array of items descriptions
+  3) For each concept found in the user query, ask LLM will callback the tool to fetch items descriptions for the concept.
-  3) Generate the final answer using the matching items.
+  4) Let LLM generate the final answer using the matching items.
-  Or, use directly the user question to generate the search vector and find the matching items?
-Not sure this works if concepts are mixed...

 - Detach text embedding model from LLM model.